Donate to Support The Cadence Institute Work.

 This forthcoming policy brief examines housing instability and homelessness among LGBTQAI+ individuals and families across the United States.
 Drawing on federal data, point-in-time counts, youth homelessness surveys, and housing discrimination research, the study analyzes structural drivers including family rejection, income inequality, discrimination in rental and credit markets, and gaps in federal housing protections.
 The brief outlines evidence-based policy reforms at the local, state, and federal levels to strengthen housing stability and ensure equitable access to safe, affordable shelter.

-Policy Brief (March 2026)
+Policy Brief (Fall 2026)

 Upcoming Policy Brief: Housing Instability Across Eight U.S. Cities